learn-co-curriculum/cli-data-gem-assessment/README.md

     - [Submit this checklist](https://docs.google.com/forms/d/1ItDHkNbtHJP8T2G28Nqc3Ad8MppbPDpqv9AijAOCFDA/) after confirming all requirements are met.
     - Prepare a video demo (narration helps!) describing how a user would interact with your working gem.
 Some common video recording tools used are [Zoom](https://zoom.us/), [Quicktime](https://www.apple.com/quicktime/download/), and [Nimbus](https://chrome.google.com/webstore/detail/nimbus-screenshot-screen/bpconcjcammlapcogcnnelfmaeghhagj?hl=en).
 After you create your demo, publish it on a service like [YouTube](https://www.youtube.com/) or [Google Drive](https://www.google.com/drive/).
     - Write a blog post about the project and process.
     - On Learn, submit links to the GitHub repository for your app, your video demo (not your 30-minute coding session), and your blog post each to the corresponding textbox in the right rail, and hit "I'm done" to wrap it up.
+    - On Canvas, submit links to your GitHub repository, video and blog in the corresponding Phase 1 Milestones assignments.

 ## <a id="success">Practicing for Success </a>